harrylu99/blog/docs/reactSourceCode/starterNewArchitecture.md

 ## Architecture

-There are three layers in React15, which are
+There are three layers in `React16`, which are

-- Scheduler -- In charge for rank the priority of the tasks.
-Make sure the task with high priority would enter Reconciler first.
+- `Scheduler` -- In charge for rank the priority of the tasks.
+Make sure the task with high priority would enter `Reconciler` first.
-- Reconciler -- Find the modified components.
+- `Reconciler` -- Find the modified components.
-- Renderer -- Render the modified components to the page.
+- `Renderer` -- Render the modified components to the page.

 You might find out that React16 has the brand new Scheduler compare with React15.